stanford-cs149/asst2/README.md

 **Part B (40 points)**
 - 30 points for correctness of `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()`, `TaskSystemParallelThreadPoolSleeping::run()`, and `TaskSystemParallelThreadPoolSleeping::sync()`
 - 10 points for performance of `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()`, `TaskSystemParallelThreadPoolSleeping::run()`, and `TaskSystemParallelThreadPoolSleeping::sync()`

+The performance grade for each section is determined by how many perf tests pass.
+For part B, you can ignore results for `Parallel + Always Spawn` and `Parallel + Thread Pool + Spin`.
+That is, you only need to pass `Parallel + Thread Pool + Sleep`.

 **Writeup (10 points)**